Phillies start hot again and Wheeler strikes out 13 Marlins in series-opening win

 Meanwhile, Wheeler did smooth, no-nonsense work.
 He leaned on his four-seam fastball early and retired the first seven hitters he faced.

+Wheeler said he “made a couple of adjustments” following a loss to the Cardinals in his last outing.

+“Just getting into my front leg a little bit better,” he said.
+“My fastball was playing well, spinning nice and true how you want it to be.
+The split was playing well off of that.
+J.T. called a great game, just keeping them off balance, for the most part.”

-Through five innings, just one Marlin made it to second base.
-Eric Wagaman broke through for Miami with a two-out, two-run homer off of Wheeler in the sixth, but the Phillies had no trouble seeing their win through.
+Through five innings, one Marlin made it to second base.
+Eric Wagaman put Miami on the scoreboard with a two-out, two-run homer in the sixth, but the Phillies had no trouble seeing their win through.

 Kyle Schwarber provided the team’s only run after the second inning when he cracked a long ball in the fifth off of lefty reliever Anthony Veneziano.
 Tanner Banks pitched a scoreless eighth and Jose Ruiz handled the ninth.